 Like hares, caecotrophy (the re-ingestion of faecal material from the caecum) is a behaviour that is used by rabbits to gain the maximum amount of nutrients from their food.

-Soils have a strong influence on rabbit density.
-Rabbits prefer deep, well-drained soils (sands and light loams) which are often found on the most productive agricultural land.
-Rabbit warrens are typically larger, denser and more complex in deeper soils.
+Soils have a strong influence on rabbit density with deep, well-drained soils (sands and light loams) being most productive.
+Rabbit warrens are also typically larger and more complex in deeper soils.

 Rabbits form extensive burrows or warrens for shelter.
 The warren is the key to the success of rabbits in Australia.
-It not only provides protection from predators but also protection from environmental extremes.
-Without protection from the elements, rabbits are not able to breed successfully, as newborns are very susceptible to temperature extremes.
+Warrens not only provide rabbits with protection from predators but they also protect them from environmental extremes.
+Without protection from the elements, rabbits are not able to successfully reproduce, as newborns are very susceptible to temperature extremes.

-In the absence of warrens, rabbits can exist above ground where there is an abundance of surface harbour.
-Fallen timber and logs, rocks, dense thickets of native scrub and woody weeds along with heaps of debris create ideal shelter for rabbits.
+Rabbits can exist above ground where surface harbour is present.
+Fallen timber and logs, rocks, dense thickets of native scrub and woody weeds along with heaps of debris are ideal shelter.
 Rabbits may also become a problem around houses, farm buildings and other structures such as water tanks as human activity does not deter them.